Kajabi/sage-lib/README.md

 Run `bundle install` on the `docs/` folder.

+### `docs:deploy`

+For deploying the Documentation Site application to Heroku.
+This is an automated process through Continuous Deployment.

+### `docs:initialize`

+Initialize the docs site.
+Install all gems/packages

 ### `external`

 Destroy any local link between the Sage Rails gem and the internal Sage Packages